Skip to content

 Group imports are placed like regular functions.
 The user must pick the group the import refers to and can then hook it to other nodes like any other graph node.

-Use a group definition when you want to package reusable graph logic once, and use group imports when you want to reuse that logic inside a source event or another group.
+Use a group definition when you want to package reusable or self-contained graph logic behind a typed interface.
+Use group imports when you want to place that interface inside a source-event container or another group.